Explicit Facial Expression Transfer via Fine-Grained Representations: Related Work

-\textbf{Feature Disentanglement.} Similar to previous works~\cite{tran2017disentangled,lee2018diverse,shu2018deforming}, our method also uses feature disentanglement to factorize an image into different representations by GANs.
+Similar to previous works~\cite{tran2017disentangled,lee2018diverse,shu2018deforming}, our method also uses feature disentanglement to factorize an image into different representations.
 Each disentangled representation is distinct and can be specialized for a certain task.
-Tran et al.~\cite{tran2017disentangled} proposed a disentangled representation learning GAN for pose-invariant face recognition.
-Lee et al.~\cite{lee2018diverse} utilized the disentangled features to produce diverse and realistic images, and also employed a cyclic structure~\cite{zhu2017unpaired} to deal with unpaired training data.
+Reed et al.~\cite{reed2014learning} proposed a higher-order Boltzmann machine to disentangle multiple factors of variation, in which each group of hidden units encodes a distinct factor of variation.
+Tran et al.~\cite{tran2017disentangled} proposed a disentangled representation learning GAN for pose-invariant face recognition, which learns an identity representation disentangled from the pose variation.
+Lee et al.~\cite{lee2018diverse} disentangled images into a domain-specific attribute space and a domain-invariant content space to produce diverse images, in which a cyclic structure~\cite{zhu2017unpaired} is employed to deal with unpaired training data.
 Shu et al.~\cite{shu2018deforming} proposed a generative model which disentangles shape from appearance in an unsupervised manner.
 In this method, shape is represented as a deformation, and appearance is modeled in a deformation-invariant way.

-These methods enforce the disentangled feature to be close to a prior distribution, or exploit an opposite feature containing specific information to implicitly encourage the disentangled feature to discard the information.
-As a result, they have limited applicability.
-In contrast, our approach can disentangle representations for any multi-class classification problems by a novel adversarial training method.
+These methods enforce the disentangled features to be close to a prior distribution, or exploit opposite features containing specific information to implicitly encourage the disentangled features to discard the information.
+In contrast, our proposed multi-class adversarial training method can explicitly disentangle representations for multi-class classification instead of only binary classification.